zeffii/supa3/README.md

 learning to code and enjoy it is a profoundly zen experience.

-now when i attempt to write music in my regular tracker 'buze' (and more recently renoise) i can't help but feel the restriction of the environment. sure buze has armstrong bindings for python and has delivered some fun, but it wasn't realtime. i kinda need realtime thesedays.
+now when i attempt to write music in my regular tracker 'buze' (and more recently renoise) i can't help but feel the restriction of the environment. sure buze has armstrong bindings for python and has [https://github.com/zeffii/LilPy](delivered some fun), but it wasn't realtime pattern production. i kinda need realtime thesedays.

 So this supercollider stuff seems like an interesting language to learn, like a mix of C++ and Smalltalk. there's a lot i don't know yet so i'll stop now and dig on.